cheqd/product-docs/veramo-sdk-for-cheqd/did-operations/did-operations-troubleshooting.md

 # 🤨 Troubleshooting Create DID operation

-This guide provides common errors and potential fixes for them if you encountered errors when [creating did](create-subject-did.md).
+This guide provides common errors and potential fixes for them if you encountered errors when [creating a DID](../../tutorials/did-operations/create-a-did.md).

 ## 1. When generating keys along with a DIDDoc template